peterjc/flake8-sfs/README.rst

 preference.
 It is available to install from the `Python Package Index (PyPI)
 <https://pypi.org/project/flake8-sfs/>`_.

-For historical reasons, the Python programming language has accumlated multiple ways to do string formatting.
+For historical reasons, the Python programming language has accumulated multiple ways to do string formatting.
 The three main ones are:

 * Percent operator (violation codes ``SFS1##``), as in this example: